Tornado inflicts heavy damage in Alabama town

 - Call for political action after Laquan McDonald cases

-WSFA-TV reports that officials at a Sunday morning news conference said the Wetumpka police station, senior citizens center and recreation center were lost in the tornado.
+Officials at a Sunday morning news conference said at least 25 homes were seriously damaged or destroyed.
+Also severely damaged were the Wetumpka police station, senior citizens center and recreation center, according to WSFA-TV .

+“Thus far we’ve seen damage indicating wind speeds of 120 to 130 mph,” John DeBlock, of the National Weather Service in Birmingham, said during the news conference.

-No serious injuries were reported.
+No deaths or life-threatening injuries were reported.

+Willis advised Wetumpka residents to avoid the downtown area as debris was being removed Sunday.
+There were no immediate estimates of the dollar value of the damage.
+Willis said that was being documented in anticipation of seeking federal aid.

+The Central Alabama Community Foundation is raising money to help Wetumpka storm victims.